Logging Statistics from the

 - The BC forest industry contributes $12 billion annually to the provincial GDP.

 - This figure is often repeated.
-Although contacted, CoFI did not comment on where this figure comes from.
+Although CoFI was contacted, they did not respond as to where this figure comes from.
 BC Stats figures show a GDP of approx 6.2 to 7 billion.
 While discussing the GDP figures for BC, a BC Stats representative stated that they did not know where the '12 billion' figure came from.

 - The Green Party states: Forestry generated $8.8 billion in GDP and provided $1.7 billion in tax revenue for the province.
 (2017) Again, not 12 Billion.

-- FROM 'Industry Update: Overview of the BC Forest Industry Fall 2015 Chartered Professional Accountants BC:
+- And from 'Industry Update: Overview of the BC Forest Industry Fall 2015 Chartered Professional Accountants BC:

 - Since 2009 China receives the largest share of BC wood exports: 61% of BC pulp exports and 54% of exported logs.